Kovah/LinkAce-Website/content/docs/v2/cli/_index.md

 ## Register a user

 This is helpful if you are not able to run the built-in setup LinkAce provides.
-At least one admin user must be created.
 The command will guide you through the process and ask for a username, an email and a password.
+You may append `--admin` to create an admin user.

 **Run via Docker**
 ```